Installation#

 ).

-Although you do not need Mambaforge installed to perform a pip install
+Although you do not need Miniconda installed to perform a pip install

-, we recommend installing Mambaforge to create a new environment where we can isolate the pip install
+, we recommend installing Miniconda to create a new environment where we can isolate the pip install

 .
-Alternatively, you can use a venv if you have an existing python installation.
+Alternatively, you can use a venv if you have an existing Python 3.7 installation.
 If you are working on Google Colab, skip to step 3 to perform the pip install

 without using a conda environment.